PabloRizzieri/laba-homework/src/main/README.md

 # November 30 - Streaming and Reflection
 - Add 7 collection streaming in the hierarchy with terminal and non-terminal operations.
 - Using reflection extract information(modifiers, return types, parameters, etc) about fields, constructors, methods.
 Create object and call method using the only reflection.

+# December 5 - Threads and Connection Pool
+- Create 2 Threads using Runnable and Thread
+- Create Connection Pool.
+Use collection from java.util.concurrent package.
+Connection class may be mocked.
+The pool should be threadsafe and lazy initialized
+- Initialize pool with 5 sizes.
+Load Connection Pool using threads and Thread Pool (7 threads).
+5 threads should be able to connect and 2 should wait for the next available connection.
+The program should wait as well
+- Implement 4th part but with IFuture and CompletableStage